 The great style icon (satorial & in writing) turns 82 years old today.

-Not only am I a fan of her writing, I also love her no-nonsense sense of style.
+Not only am I a fan of her writing, I also love her no-nonsense relaxed sense of style.
 She has always managed to look so cool and effortless.
-I guess it comes as no surprise since she started out as a Vogue staff writer in the 50's.

-Here's her packing list excerpt from the White Album (1979) Vogue.com.
+Here's her packing list in an excerpt from the White Album (1979) Vogue.com.
 She often traveled coast to coast for work.